New Brunswick Lung Health:

 Lung Cancer Screening

-As with many diseases, when it comes to lung cancer, early detection is critically important.
+Early detection is critically important.
 The sooner lung cancer is diagnosed, the better the opportunity for curative treatment.

 The Canadian Task Force on Preventive Health Care recommends screening for lung cancer with three consecutive annual CT scans in high-risk individuals (adults aged 55-74 years who currently smoke or quit less than 15 years ago, with a history of smoking).